 |Export address filtering (EAF)||App-level only||EnableExportAddressFilterPlus, EnableExportAddressFilter ||Audit not available|

 : Use the following format to enable EAF modules for dlls for a process:

 Set-ProcessMitigation -Name processName.exe -Enable EnableExportAddressFilterPlus -EAFModules dllName1.dll,dllName2.dll

 Customize the notification

-See the Windows Security topic for more information about customizing the notification when a rule is triggered and blocks an app or file.
+For more information about customizing the notification when a rule is triggered and blocks an app or file, see Windows Security.